Bladesnecro/Desaf-o-Condiciones---Javascript---Maximiliano-Foradori-Montero/README.md

 - **Email**: [maxfotamont@live.cl](maxfotamont@live.cl)

 ## 🌟 About Me
 Hello!
-I’m **Maximiliano Foradori **, a young jedi with dark side temptations.
+I’m **Maximiliano Foradori **, a psychologist with parenthood misions learning how to be a programmer.